awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 | Revision | A combination of an AppSpec file and application files, such as executables, configuration files, and so on\. | An AppSpec file that specifies which Lambda function to deploy and Lambda functions that can run validation tests during deployment lifecycle event hooks\. |  An AppSpec file that specifies: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html)  |
 | Application | A collection of deployment groups and revisions\.
 An EC2/On\-Premises application uses the EC2/On\-Premises compute platform\. | A collection of deployment groups and revisions\.
 An application used for an AWS Lambda deployment uses the serverless AWS Lambda compute platform\. | A collection of deployment groups and revisions\.
 An application used for an Amazon ECS deployment uses the Amazon ECS compute platform\. |

-## Overview of CodeDeploy Deployment Types<a name="welcome-deployment-overview"></a>
+## Overview of CodeDeploy deployment types<a name="welcome-deployment-overview"></a>

 CodeDeploy provides two deployment type options:
 + **In\-place deployment**: The application on each instance in the deployment group is stopped, the latest application revision is installed, and the new version of the application is started and validated\.
 You can use a load balancer so that each instance is deregistered during its deployment and then restored to service after the deployment is complete\.
 Only deployments that use the EC2/On\-Premises compute platform can use in\-place deployments\.
-For more information about in\-place deployments, see [Overview of an In\-Place Deployment](#welcome-deployment-overview-in-place)\.
+For more information about in\-place deployments, see [Overview of an in\-place deployment](#welcome-deployment-overview-in-place)\.
 **Note**
 AWS Lambda and Amazon ECS deployments cannot use an in\-place deployment type\.
 + **Blue/green deployment**: The behavior of your deployment depends on which compute platform you use: